ndrymes/Leonardo-Test/Readme.md

 ```

 I had a lot of fun building this but there are some improvements I can still make:

+## API

+There are multiple endpoints that can be used to retrieve acronyms.
+Please find below a POSTMAN documentation for easy guide <a href="https://documenter.getpostman.com/view/7667873/2s93JtS4MD">https://documenter.getpostman.com/view/7667873/2s93JtS4MD</a>.

 # Todo